keptn/lifecycle-toolkit/docs/content/en/docs/implementing/day-2-operations/_index.md

 * Updating the version of one or more workloads that are part of the same application.
+* Adding a new workload to an existing application
 * Monitoring the health of your application using `KeptnMetrics`
 * Optimizing the resource usage of your applications by integrating `KeptnMetrics` into a